meet the midwife

-I’m a community based midwife, a Certified Professional Midwife (CPM) since 2018, and a NJ Licensed Midwife (LM).
-Midwifery is my vocation, and I serve families with kindness, calm, and a sense of humor.
-I’m humbled to witness families grow and transform.
-I believe that what we do matters.
+I’m Krystina Derrickson, a community midwife, a Certified Professional Midwife (CPM) since 2018, and a NJ Licensed Midwife (LM).
+Midwifery is my vocation, and I serve women and families with kindness, calm, and a sense of humor.
+I’m humbled to witness people transform and families grow.

 • We take a functional approach to preconception, pregnancy and the postpartum, supporting you in feeling your best at all stages of life, as well as growing a healthy, thriving tiny human

-• We respect your body as an interconnected system nested within interconnected systems of family, community, ancestry, and society
+• We respect your body as ecosystem nested within ecosystems of family, community, ancestry, and society

 • We address the underlying factors to imbalance and dysfunction while celebrating the ways in which you’re thriving